 – Maintenance Superintendent – Pilbara region mine site, Western Australia.

 “Although we only have a relatively small 789 Fleet and no 793’s, I have seen this tooling at another company and know the value that it gives.”

 – Reliability Analyst, Mineral Resources.

-“After using the Ball Stud Removal Tool, I have seen firsthand the value it provides.”
+“After using the Ball Stud Removal Tool, I have seen first hand the value it provides.”

-– Reliability Analyst, Pilbara region, WA.
+– Reliability Analyst, Pilbara region, Western Australia.